disk91/helium-chirpstack-community/README.md

 - Manage device live migration from console
 - Manage device live Region change
 - Manage Helium integration with forwarder

-#### MVP1 - terminated
-The MVP1 aim to support the backend device management to support the self hosting situation.
-It allows to detect device addition / removal to declare it on the Helium router automatically.
-This MVP also supports the DC consumption counting and allows a large number of invoicing situations as defined above.
-All the billing configuration is driven by a configuration file for the default and can be overrided in the database at a tenant level.
-This MVP also build the usage statistics for later explaination of the invoicing.

-#### MVP2 - terminated (tag V0.2)
-The MVP2 aim to provide a muti-tenant, self boarding solution allowing seamless access to chirpstack and DC balance display.
-It allows platform administrator to manage the tenant billing settings and router DC balance.

-#### MVP3 - terminated (tag V0.3)
-The MVP3 aim to provide the payment solution for increasing the tenant DC balance.
-It is planned to have a stripe support for payment.
-Crypto payment will be developed once migrated to Solana, when the environment will be in place to test this.
-It includes invoice generation for customers and Ticketing solution.
-It also allows to transfer DCs between tenants.

-### MVP4 - terminated (tag V1.0.0)
-The MVP4 aim to allow user to migrate devices from a legacy console to the new chirpstack / helium environment based on a wizard.
-It allows to migrate one or many devices from one environment to another.

-#### MVP5 - in progress
-The MVP4 aime to provide the user screen to manage all the specific situation like device reactivation, access to invoice, consumption statistics...
-It also includes the users/customer communication solutions for the platform administrator.

-#### MVP6 - pending
-The MVP6 may address some specific program support like university program to offer a free access to Helium network for universities.
-Support of coupons will allow larger program solution including devkit including communications ...

 ## Build the application